radiSaclay/radiServer/README.md

 ```
 You must resend that token with every request under the header `Authorization` so as to be recognizedd by the server.

+- GET `auth/user`
+Will send you back all info about the user corresponding to the token you have sent.

 ## File structure
 ```
 .